 The Importance of Sales Personnel to a Business

-Sales personnel are one of the greatest assets to a business as they are responsible for bringing in revenue which keeps the lights on in a business, pays other employees, and funds the business.
-With that being said, it is important that you hire the best you can find and make sure they are trained, managed and treated with respect within the business, as replacing sales personnel can be expensive.
+Sales personnel are one of the greatest assets to a business as they are responsible for bringing in revenue.
+Generating revenue keeps the lights on in a business, pays other employees, and funds the company.
+That said, you must hire the best you can find and ensure they are trained, managed and treated with respect within the business, as continually replacing sales personnel can be expensive.

 Hiring Sales Personnel for Your Small Business

-Before hiring a salesperson, it is important that it has been decided who will manage them.
-Managing salespeople is different from other employees as they are generating the revenue for your business.
-You need to have someone who can take the time early on to make sure the individual(s) are trained on your products and services as well as how the business functions.
-You also need to make sure they have the proper tools to track and manage leads and have a defined sales process already in place.
+Before hiring a salesperson, you must decide who will manage them.
+Managing salespeople differs from other employees as they generate revenue for your business.
+It would help if you had someone who could take the time early on to ensure the individual(s) are trained on your products and services and how the business functions.
+You also must ensure they have the proper tools available to track and manage leads and a defined sales process already in place.

-Salespeople should be providing your forecasts and progress reports on a weekly basis and informing the sales manager (usually the owner) of their progress and where leads are in the sales process.
+Salespeople should provide their forecasts and progress reports weekly and inform the person performing the sales manager role on their progress and where leads are in the sales process.
 Salespeople should be treated and feel a part of your team, as they are one of the essential assets to the success of your business.
-They should understand the company vision and mission and know what goals and objectives you have set for the business since you are relying on them to meet most of them.
+They should understand the company vision and mission and know what goals and objectives you have set for the business since you rely on them to meet most of them.